-With a complex international supply chains for many seafood products, substitution and mislabeling of seafood is a globally-recognised issue.
+With a complex international supply chain for many seafood products, substitution and mislabelling of seafood is a globally-recognised issue.
 The Chain of Custody Standard is a traceability and segregation standard that is applicable to the full supply chain from a certified farm to the product carrying the ASC logo.

 Each company in the supply chain handling or selling an ASC certified product must have a valid Chain of Custody certificate.
 This assures consumers and seafood-buyers that ASC labelled products come from a certified responsible farm.